gunishjain/RDS-ServerLess-Flask-App/readme.md

 # AWS 2 Tier Architecture Project

-##### This is a Flask Based Docker application which interects with Amazon Aurora Serverless using Data API
+##### This is a Flask Based Docker application which interacts with Amazon Aurora Serverless using Data API

 It has 2 endpoints:
 - Create Person